promisegrid/grid-poc/x/sim4/design.md

 with metadata necessary for the transaction.
 The hypergraph remains perpetually incomplete: no agent possesses the entire structure, and new transactions constantly extend it.
-Each new hyperedge includes cryptographic hashes of its predecessor nodes, creating an immutable chain of custody[5][8].
+Each new hyperedge includes cryptographic hashes of its predecessor nodes, and each node contains the hash of its parent hyperedge.
 This content-addressed architecture ensures that any state modification would alter the hash, invalidating dependent structures.
 The hypergraph's ability to model parallel branches allows for speculative execution, where agents can create alternative transaction paths for the same token, effectively creating